 - Connect the ESP32 board to your PC via a micro USB cable

-- Open Arduino IDE, select the right ESP32 board (e.g. ESP32 Dev Module) and COM port
+- Select the right ESP32 board (e.g. ESP32 Dev Module) and COM port.

-On Arduino IDE, Go to Tools Manage Libraries
+On Arduino IDE, Navigate to Tools Manage Libraries

 - Type “OneWire” on the search box, then look for the OneWire library by Paul Stoffregen

 - Click Install button to install OneWire library.

 - Type “Dallas” on the search box, then look for the DallasTemperature library by Miles Burton.

 - Click Install button to install DallasTemperature library.

 - Type “LiquidCrystal I2C” on the search box, then look for the LiquidCrystal_I2C library by Frank de Brabander

 - Click Install button to install LiquidCrystal_I2C library.